 Accurate & Current Business Information

 Your business’ contact information should be consistent across all local business platforms.
 This will make it easier for customers to find your business online and in-person, improve your local search optimization, and help ensure your business listing is eligible to appear in local search results.

 It’s also worth mentioning that you should avoid promotional details in your online business listing.
-With Google My Business and other local directories, stick to basic details to avoid getting caught in spam filters.
+With Google Business Profile and other local directories, stick to basic details to avoid getting caught in spam filters.

 Common Reasons for Local Listing Ineligibility

 There are several reasons why a local business listing might be deemed ineligible besides not meeting the aforementioned qualifications.
 The quality of a business listing matters as much as its accuracy.
 The reasons why business listings can be suspended range from simple mistakes on the part of the business owner to search engine guidelines that are beyond your control.
 Let’s take a closer look.

 Businesses that sell alcohol, tobacco products, guns, and other age-restricted items might be denied eligibility for an online listing through Google Business Profile.
 This may be handled on a case-by-case basis, though.
 So business owners who sell age-restricted items need to be aware of how they portray their business to avoid being deemed ineligible.
 Also, illegal or inflammatory content is prohibited.